GFCFSF Ingredients and Substitutions

 Many vegan-baking books suggest the use of ground flax seeds mixed with water as an egg substitute.
 I’ve tried this, and it is a good method for making baked goods that rise well and have a good texture.
 The down side is that the flax seeds have a strong and distinctive flavor, which is good in things that are meant to taste like granola, but not so good in things with more delicate flavors.
 I recommend this method for baked goods, which get a lot of their flavor from nuts and seeds.

 If beaten, egg whites also provide extra volume and air.
 A good rule of thumb (read-not ALWAYS) is to base it on how many eggs are being used in the recipe.
-If a recipe uses one egg, typically they serve as binders.
+If a recipe uses 1 egg, typically they serve as binders.
 In these cases almost any egg substitute will work.
-If, however, the recipe uses two, three, or more eggs, the purpose of the egg is to provide leavening.
+If, however, the recipe uses 2-3 or more eggs, the purpose of the egg is to provide leavening.
 When in doubt, use substitutes that work to provide leavening.
-More than three eggs may be difficult or impossible to substitute successfully.
+More than 3 eggs may be difficult or impossible to substitute successfully.
 And in some cases, only real eggs will work (e.g. angel food cakes and some brownie mixes) so check the recipe or box for details.

 - 3 tbsp. any pureed fruit or vegetable (baby foods work great)